vuex-orm/vuex-orm/docs/getting-started.md

 }
 ```

-See how posts and users are decoupled from each other.
+See how `posts` and `users` decoupled from each other.
 This is what it means for "normalizing" the data.

 ## Accessing the Data